junkdog/win-programmer-keyboard/README.md

 to logout/login, I haven't tried it).

 The keyboard layout  should be automatically added to `Control Panel / Language / Language Options / Input Method`.
-If its not, manually add `United States-Junkdog`.
+If it's not, manually add `United States-Junkdog`.

 ## Changed keys